lxgr-linux/pokete/README.md

 For windows first install pynput and then do a Windows equivalent to the above.

 ## How to play?
-Imagine your a Pokete-Trainer and your goal is it to run aroud in the world and catch/train as many Poketes as possible and to get the best trainer.
+Imagine your a Pokete-Trainer and your goal is it to run around in the world and catch/train as many Poketes as possible and to get the best trainer.

 First of all you get a starter Pokete (Steini), that you can use to fight battles with other Poketes.
 (The player name and the starter Pokete will be chosen using a wizard later).
 The controls are w a s d to walk around.